AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/GetEnumerator.md

 CAEXFileType.GetEnumerator Method
 =================================
-AutomationML 2.1 APIGets an enumerator that enables enumeration of all libraries in the CAEX file.
+Gets an enumerator that enables enumeration of all libraries in the CAEX file.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)